College Basketball Rankings: Predicting AP Top 10 Before Week 5

-A month into the 2025-26 college basketball NCAA season, and it’s already been a roller coaster.
-Powerhouses have stumbled against underdogs, fan-favorites are sidelined by early injuries, and coaches are learning the limits of their squads on the fly.
-Now, with Week 5 about to begin, let’s take a look at the potential AP Top 10 set to drop on Monday.
+A month into the 2025-26 women’s college basketball NCAA season, and it’s already been a roller coaster.
+Powerhouses have stumbled, star players are sidelined by early injuries, and rising programs are staking their claim.
+With Week 5 about to tip off, let’s break down the projected AP Top 10 set to drop on Monday.

 Watch What’s Trending Now!